tanutb/Astar-8puzzle-maze/README.md

   ```
 - A* search algorithm will find the shortest path from the starting position to the goal position.
 - Pygame will display the maze and the progress of the algorithm, providing a visual representation of the pathfinding process.
+## Issue
+Sometimes, A* may not provide the optimal path due to its heuristic function struggling with the Euclidean distance in a grid maze, which can lead the agent to choose diagonal paths that may not be optimal.
+However, this issue could also be related to my implementation, which may have suboptimal elements or bugs in certain parts

+## Visualization

 # 8 Puzzle Problem
 The 8 puzzle problem involves rearranging a scrambled set of tiles numbered 1 through 8 within a 3x3 grid to reach a goal configuration.
 The A* search algorithm is used to find the shortest sequence of moves to reach the goal state.